AStroCvijo/pre_al/README.md

 | ROC-AUC          | Threshold-independent ranking quality                        |
 | Confusion Matrix | Raw counts of TP / FP / FN / TN                              |

-In an alerting context, **recall is usually more important than precision** since a missed failure is more costly than a false alarm.
+In an alerting context, **recall is usually more important than precision** since a missed failure is more costly than a false alarm 💸.
 This informs threshold selection.

-### Alert Threshold
+### 🎯 Alert Threshold

 The model outputs a probability in [0, 1].
 A threshold converts this to a binary alert.
 The default is **0.5**, but this is rarely optimal.
 The evaluation includes a threshold sweep to show the precision/recall trade-off at different operating points, and identifies the threshold that maximises F1.